jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 **This is work in progress...
 The content needs major editing.**

 ### What is deep learning (DL)?
-**Deep learning is about building a function estimator.** Historically, people explains deep learning (DL) using the neural network in our brain.
-Indeed, this is where deep learning gets its insight.
+**Deep learning is about building a function estimator.** Historically, people explains deep learning (DL) using the neural network.
+This is where deep learning gets its insight.
 Nevertheless, deep learning has outgrown this explanation.
 Once you realize building a deep learning network is about building a function estimator, you will unveil its real potential in AI.

 Let us build a new andriod named Pieter.
 Our first task is to teach Pieter how to recognize visual objects.
-Can the visual system in our brain be replaced by a big function estimator?
-Can we pass the pixel values of an image to a function and calculate the probability of seeing a school bus, an airplane or a truck etc ...?
+Can the human visual system be replaced by a big function estimator?
+Can we pass the pixel values to a function and classify it as a school bus, an airplane or a truck?

 <div class="imgcap">
 <img src="/assets/dl/deep_learner.jpg" style="border:none;width:70%;">
 </div>

-Indeed, in our later example of image recognition, we will build a system very similar to the following:
+Indeed, in our later example of visual recognition, we will build a system very similar to the following:
 <div class="imgcap">
 <img src="/assets/dl/fc.jpg" style="border:none;width:80%;">
 </div>